AdLinkesWorld/1.-Health-2.-Liberty-3.-Justice-/README.md

 # 1.-Health-2.-Liberty-3.-Justice-
 A Secular Constitution for Joyful Civilization The Living Canon: A Gallery of Chapters (DRAFT) A Machine-Readable Symbolic Framework for Teaching Brain-based Ethics to Human Beings with Brain-Computer Interfaces (BCIs) and Budding Artificial General Intelligences (AGIs)  This is the data driving this web page for AIs and researchers to read
+My Uyghurs are Inteligant!
+East Turkstan is Independent

 [
   {
     "title": "Foundations of Symbolic Ethics",